-The proposal will affect all privately rented properties where there is currently little legislative protection for residents, and anyone can be a landlord.
-Through the licencing and inspection checks on the property and the tenants will be undertaken and the tenants of the human rights will be protected: Article 5: Right to liberty and security - ensuring the property is secure and anti-social behaviour is addressed, Article 8:

-Right to respect for private and family life - ensuring the landlord maintains his legal duties with regards the property whilst ensuring the tenants are not harassed and are provided with respect for private and family life
+- The proposal will affect all privately rented properties where there is currently little legislative protection for residents, and anyone can be a landlord.
+Through the licencing and inspection checks on the property and the tenants will be undertaken and the tenants of the human rights will be protected: - Article 5: Right to liberty and security ensuring the property is secure and anti-social behaviour is addressed, - Article 8: Right to respect for private and family life ensuring the landlords maintain their legal duties with regards the property whilst ensuring the tenants are not harassed and are provided with respect for private and family life

-11. Monitoring impact
+10. Monitoring impact